ordbase/generative-orc-721/README.md

 ## D.I.Y.
 GENESIS PUNKS (MAX.
 10 000) WEN MINT?
-NOw - FREE, FIRST-COME/FIRST-SERVE
+NOW - FREE, FIRST-COME/FIRST-SERVE

 The idea is re(use) or "recurse on" all 133 .PNG inscriptions in the recursive punks collection -